centreon/centreon-documentation/versioned_docs/version-21.04/releases/centreon-core.md

 #### Bug fixes

-- Fixed an issue that could crash the SSH connector
+- Fixed an issue that could cause the SSH connector to crash

 ### 21.04.3

 `October 20, 2021`